Course Schedule

 - JavaScript: DOM manipulation, event handlers

-- JavaScript: OOP classes, higher-order functions, closures
+- JavaScript: Higher-order functions, closures

 - JavaScript: Async/await and Fetch API